isfttr/LucasAguiar.xyz/content/en/post/2024.3.16_Creating my ai assistant/Creating my AI assistant locally.md

 ![Querying about foreign subject to the Bagheri article](/images/Query%20about%20kraft%20paper%2020240316214244.png)
 # Conclusion

-This is private model and open source, which is somewhat simple to get set up.
-I tried other ones, using AnythingLLM and it didn't work.
-This is the easiest project to set up and there is a lot more that can be done with it.
-For me the integration with my Obsidian notes is the next thing that I am aiming for.
+This is a simple setup of a private and open source LLM.
+I tried other ones, using AnythingLLM and it didn't work, or it needed workarounds that I don't have the time for.
+This was the easiest project to set up and there is a lot more that can be done with it.
+For me, the integration with my Obsidian notes is the next thing that I am aiming to explore.

 You can reach out to contact me about this or other topics at my email lucas.fernandes.df@gmail.com.